-Elf was released in 2003.
-It received positive reviews from critics/movie goers, and it was also a commercial success at the box office.
+Elf was released in 2003. (same year Finding Nemo came out) It received positive reviews from critics/movie goers, and it was also a commercial success at the box office.

 The following review doesn’t feature any SPOILERS.
 You’re okay to read this article.

-Other Cast Members such as James Caan, Mary Steenburgen, Zooey Deschanel, Ed Asner, (Carl Fredrickson from Up) Kyle Gass, (half of the duo from Tenacious D) Andy Richer, (Conan O’ Brien’s sidekick) Faizon Love, (Big Worm from Friday) & Bob Newhart, all did a decent job on their performances.
+Other Cast Members such as James Caan, Mary Steenburgen, Zooey Deschanel, Ed Asner, (Carl Fredrickson from Up) Kyle Gass, (half of the duo from Tenacious D) Andy Richter, (Conan O’ Brien’s sidekick) Faizon Love, (Big Worm from Friday) & Bob Newhart, all did a decent job on their respective performances.

 Fun Fact: Will Ferrell & Mary Steenburgen, also worked on Step Brothers.
 This time, Mary played Will’s onscreen mother.

 During the opening titles, the name of a production company called, “Guy Walks Into A Bar,” indicates that the movie is gonna be filled with funny moments.